Alicia2203/Cyberbullying-Text-Classification-/README.md

-# Cyberbullying Text Classification Model to detect Cyberbullying Speech
+# Cyberbullying Text Classification Model
 Scraped Twitter Data with Twitter API and created a text classifier using supervised machine learning techniques to detect offensive comments which are perceived to result in cyberbullying.

 ## Introduction